dimitrijoy/news-template/README.md

 # news-template
-Simple dynamic news website made with the Bootstrap and Bottle web framework.
+Simple dynamic news website made with the Bootstrap and Bottle web frameworks.

 Allows for editor account creation, article upload/edit, commenting, and more all within a simple news format.
 This project is open-source and freely available to the public with the exception that https://github.com/dimitrijoy is attributed in the source code.